Why Students Against Child Marriage?

 Max discovered the astonishing rate at which children are forced into coercive marriages: tens of thousands of times every year.
 He learned that child marriage doesn’t discriminate, and that being of one race, ethnicity, religion, or even living in a certain part of the country, provides no protection from child marriage.
 But above all, Max realized that child marriages are little more than cover-ups for statutory rape and teenage pregnancies.
 They almost always force young girls into dangerous environments where prolonged physical, psychological, and sexual abuse take place under the legal protection of marriage.

 When he first learned about the issue’s prevalence in our country, only two states had completely outlawed the practice.
-This seemed ridiculous—how could it be that so many states still allowed for child marriage?
+Max was incredulous—how could it be that so many states still allowed for child marriage?
 After continuing his research into the summer of 2019, Max learned of the challenges facing child marriage reform advocates.

 In spite of the bipartisan support generated by organizations like Unchained At Last, the Tahirih Justice Center, and many others, life-saving legislation was all too often viewed as a low-priority by most state legislatures.
 And what’s more, America’s young people had been largely disengaged from child marriage advocacy.